 The author goes on to say that he has found the solution to the problem – on a self-drive safari you will not see much and will have a “nasty experience” as

-(We do agree with the author that the food at the Kruger restaurants is not good and that is why we braai / BBQ under the stars but as for the rest of the article...!)
+(We do agree with the author that the food and/or service at the Kruger restaurants is generally not great (except for Cattle Baron in Skukuza, Mugg & Bean at Lower Sabie and the Afsaal picnic site) and that is why we usually braai / BBQ under the stars but as for the rest of the article...!)

 Then, at a luxury lodge, you will see lots on a guided safari but it will cost you a fortune.